QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

             ax.set_title(name)
 ```

-Initialize an instance of class `AK2`
+We can initialize an instance of class `AK2` given the model parameters $\{\alpha, \beta\}$ and then use it for various fiscal policy experiments.

 ```{code-cell} ipython3
 ak2 = AK2(T, init_ss, α, β)
 ```

-We first examine that the "guess and verify" method leads to the same numerical results as we obtain with the cloased form solution when lump sum taxes are muted
+We first examine that the "guess and verify" method leads to the same numerical results as we obtain with the closed form solution when lump sum taxes are muted

 ```{code-cell} ipython3
 δy_seq = np.ones(T+2) * 0.